vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

 These implications capture dependencies between attributes and can be used for reasoning and data compression.
 FCA provides tools to compute a minimal (canonical) set of such implications, known as the **Duquenne–Guigues basis**.

+**Attribute Exploration** is a procedure in which we ask a expert is this implication 𝑋 → 𝑌 valid?
+The expert then has two options.
+Either, the expert accepts 𝑋 → 𝑌 as a valid implication in the domain, or, he refutes the implication.
+In the latter case the expert is obliged to present a counter example in the “language” of the domain, i.e., an object described by the attributes from 𝑀 (initial context).

 ### 1.4 Object Implications